Hilary Calvert: Dunedin City Council, 2013-2016

 She challenged incumbent Dave Cull for the Dunedin mayoralty in the 2013 local body elections and also sought a seat on the Dunedin City Council.
 She contested these elections as an independent, unsure whether or not she was still a member of ACT.
 While Calvert had no previous local government experience, she finished second to Cull in the mayoral election and was elected to Council with the highest number of first-preference votes.
+She was a councillor on the Dunedin City Council until 2016.

 Otago Regional Council, 2019-2022, 2025-present

 In the 2019 local elections, she won a seat on the Otago Regional Council (ORC).
 While Calvert did not run for re-election to the Otago Regional Council during the 2022 regional election, she contested the 2025 regional election as part of the fiscally conservative Vision Otago ticket.
 In mid-October 2025, Calvert and incumbent councillors Michael Laws and Gary Kelliher were elected to the ORC on the Vision Otago ticket.

 On 29 October 2025, Calvert was unanimously elected as chair of the Otago Regional Council.
 As chair of the ORC, Calvert implemented a new portfolio-based governance structure and assumed the strategy and customer portfolio alongside Laws.
 Calvert also voted in favour of including local Māori mana whenua in the ORC's decision-making process.

+On 27 November 2025, Calvert advanced a resolution that the ORC commit to a draft annual work plan and budget with a zero increase in rates.
+The resolution passed by a margin of 10-1 with Green Cr Alan Somerville casting the sole opposing vote.
+In response to the Sixth National Government's announcement in late November 2025 that it would pass legislation to dissolve the regional councils and transfer their functions to district and municipal councils, Calvert supported the proposed restructure but expressed concern that Port Otago and its assets could be used to pay off other councils' debts.
+In April 2026, Calvert met with New Zealand First Member of Parliament Mark Patterson, who confirmed that the Government had abandoned plans to replace the regional councils with combined territories boards before the end of the 54th New Zealand Parliamentary term after consulting with local government bodies.

+In mid-May 2026, Calvert and Laws expressed disagreement with Dunedin City councillors Lee Vandervis, Andrew Simms and Russell Lund op-ed column in the Otago Daily Times proposing that a Dunedin-Waitaki authority take over control and management of Port Otago as part of the Sixth National Government's local government reforms.
+Calvert and Laws contended that Port Otago was a regional asset, with the former stating: "I would expect Otago people would fight hard to resist any ill-founded suggestion that whatever Dunedin City chooses to do they will be in a position to contra their rather large debts against more than their fair share of Port Otago."